tulios/kafkajs/docs/CustomAuthenticationMechanism.md

 request with the value of `says` as `auth_bytes`.
 2. Read the response from the broker.
 If `says` starts with "Simon says", the response `auth_bytes` should equal `says`, if it does not start with "Simon says", it should be an empty string.

+**This is a made up example!**

+It is a non-existent authentication mechanism just made up to show how to implement the expected interface.
+It is not a real authentication mechanism.

 ```js
 const simonAuthenticator = says = (host, port, logger, saslAuthenticate) => {
     const INT32_SIZE = 4